pablocru/static-site-optimizer/README.md

-# Static Website Minifier Workflow
+# Static Site Optimizer

 ## Description

-The `static-website-minifier-workflow` is a powerful GitHub Actions workflow designed to optimize static websites.
+The `static-site-optimizer` is a powerful GitHub Actions workflow designed to optimize static websites.
 This workflow automates the process of minifying HTML, CSS, and JavaScript files, reducing their size and enhancing website loading performance.